High-resolution models of the vertical shear instability: Introduction

-The goal of this work is to tackle the problem of VSI saturation in a sufficiently large domain so as to capture several corrugation wave zones, and at the same time to be sufficiently resolved to properly describe the small-scale turbulent cascade, hence giving a complete picture of VSI saturation.
-We also need the models to be 3D so as to capture the possible breakup of zonal flows into vortices.
-The need for several wave zones translates into $r_\mathrm{out}/r_\mathrm{in}\sim 20$, while to adequately capture VSI saturation requires about $100$ points per disc pressure scale height in 2D models \citep{Flores-Rivera.Flock.ea20}, a constraint that we will assume to be valid in 3D.
-Putting these constraints together implies simulations with $10^{10}$ to $10^{11}$ cells (i.e. about 400 times more cells than the most recent 3D models of \citealt{Shariff.Umurhan24}), hence optimized numerical techniques and GPU acceleration are mandatory.
+The goal of this work is to address the problem of VSI saturation in a sufficiently large domain to capture several corrugation wave zones, while at the same time ensuring sufficient resolution to adequately describe the small-scale turbulent cascade, thus providing a complete picture of VSI saturation.
+The models also need to be 3D to capture the possible breakup of zonal flows into vortices.
+The requirement for several wave zones translates into $r_\mathrm{out}/r_\mathrm{in}\sim 20$, while adequately capturing VSI saturation requires about $100$ points per disc pressure scale height in 2D models \citep{Flores-Rivera.Flock.ea20}, a constraint that we will assume to be valid in 3D.
+Combining these constraints implies simulations with $10^{10}$ to $10^{11}$ cells (i.e. about 400 times more cells than the most recent 3D models of \citealt{Shariff.Umurhan24}), making optimised numerical techniques and GPU acceleration mandatory.

-In the following, we first present the numerical techniques and the setup we have used.
-We then present the main results of our models, and finally discuss its implications.
+In the following sections, we first present the numerical techniques and setup used.
+We then present the main results of our models and finally discuss its implications.